NullEqualsZero/AI-Dungeon-Scenario-Saver-Formatter/README.md

 # AI Dungeon Scenario Formatter

+## License

+This project is licensed under the MIT License.
+If you use this project for commercial purposes or modify it, **appropriate credit must be given to the original author (NullEqualsZero)**, and you must inform the author about its usage.
+See the `LICENSE` file for details.

 ## Overview

 The **AI Dungeon Scenario Formatter** is a tool designed to format AI Dungeon scenario JSON files into human-readable TXT and MD files.
 It simplifies the process of viewing and sharing your saved scenarios with clean formatting and easy access to the scenario data.